sillyhatday/GAMEBOY-MBC5-2MB/README.md

 Feel free to do whatever you wish with this design.
 I want everyone to enjoy the Gameboy in whatever way they can.
 I'm looking at starting Kofi page.

 **CHANGE LOG**

+08/05/23
+Big update.
+Added OR gate for better MBC1 compatibility, which can be bypassed if not desired.
+Moved nearly every trace to reduce vias and improve appearance.
+Likely final update unless there is a problem.

 08/04/23
 Changed fill edge limits to right values for new KiCad version.
 Changed Sillyhatday rear label to be more subtle.